 Ranching originated in Spain and Portugal about 1000 years ago.
 Spanish explorers brought their cattle-driving expertise with them to the Americas.
 The model for ranching in North America began in Mexico and gradually migrated into Texas and beyond.
 Huevos Rancheros became a popular mid-morning meal on the Mexican ranches, hence the name “huevos rancheros,” or “rancher’s eggs.”

 Huevos Rancheros are extremely versatile.
 They can be made with corn or flour tortillas.
 The eggs can be scrambled or fried.
-Since the combination of tortillas, beans, eggs and salsa is so good no matter what, I decided to come up with a quick and easy version, using jarred salsa and canned beans.
-I like to finish the dish in the oven so all portions are hot and ready at the same time and the whole family can eat together.
+The combination of tortillas, beans, eggs and salsa is so good no matter what – even when you make it easy and use jarred salsa and canned beans.
+This quick and easy huevos rancheros recipe is designed with weeknight family dinners in mind.
+The dish is finished in the oven so all portions are hot and ready at the same time and the whole family can eat together.

 As for my Vaqueros and their appetites, they loved the Huevos Rancheros.
 It was a fun meal with lots of garnishes.
 (I’m a big fan of garnishes).
 I was still full the next morning.
 But, guess what?
 The boys were back staring into the fridge a few hours after dinner.

 Here’s the recipe for Huevos Rancheros.
 If you try this recipe I hope you’ll come back to leave a comment and rating.
 I’d love to know what you think.Print

 An easy, fun Mexican-style meal: Flour tortillas heaped with salsa, refried beans, eggs and cheese.